RU09342-F18/lab-0-introduction-to-c-and-git-garveyj7/Assignment/README.md

 * Bitwise inverse: ~
   * Note: num1 and num2 are still needed for the inverse operation, but it is performed on num1.

-The implementation has built in protection against invalid characters; if the user uses an invalid character, the program returns a 0.
+The implementation has built in protection against invalid characters; if the user uses an invalid character or operator, the program returns a 0.

 ### Examples of functions
 int math(int 10, int 20, char +);